-Table 4-12 presents the average ratings and overall report card grade for the City's Transportation network.
-This initial report has considered estimated age, surface and subsurface material type, network capacity and perceived or reported physical condition in the assessment.
+Table 4-13 presents the average ratings and overall report card grade for the City's Transportation network using a five point system.
+This initial report has considered estimated age, surface and sub-surface material type, network capacity and perceived or reported physical condition in the assessment.
 These values may be adjusted as appropriate, as more information is gathered, or as the City upgrades the asset.